 The artwork above shows a Scythian healer — an “Arnlokkur” or a “gam” — entering a trance-like state as he calls upon a bald eagle travel companion to seek aid in the higher realms of the spirit world (intriguingly, one of Óðinn’s many names/kennings was Arnhǫfði, meaning “eagle chieftain” or “eagle-head”.)
 Shamans of ages past used various substances to enter deep, mental states — perhaps not entirely unlike Viking Age berserkers (“berserkir” in Old Norse) who many believe ate mind-altering mushrooms before they went roaringly into battle.
 There are many theories on how shamans might have influenced themselves to reach higher states of consciousness.
 Both trained scholars and self-taught historians agree that one of the shamanic “substances” used around the northern hemisphere was “soma,” a common beverage mentioned in several Vedic sources.
 Soma was a mix of honey, herbs, and possibly also mushrooms, although no exact recipe has been found yet (being a honey-based drink, it is inevitable to reason that soma shared some similarities with mead.)

-The artwork and video animatic for our track “Arnlokkur” depicts a Scythian gam.
+The artwork and video animatic for our track “Arnlokkur” depict a Scythian gam.
 His clothing, head-gear, color, and pattern detail have been painstakingly verified through months of research by Vinithor Amal and myself, with quite a bit of help from independent as well as academic scholars from all over the world.
-Moreover, the Hermitage Museum in St. Petersburg have been incredibly helpful in providing us with critical and invaluable information and photos of steppe-nomadic cultures (St. Petersburg is home to the longest standing and most complete collection of Scythian art and artefacts — in the world!)
+Moreover, the Hermitage Museum in St. Petersburg has been incredibly helpful in providing us with critical and invaluable information and photos of steppe-nomadic cultures (St. Petersburg is home to the longest standing and most complete collection of Scythian art and artifacts — in the world!)

 Unlike the shamans of ages past, most modern people can’t communicate with their higher self because they have fears in the way.
 The frightening voices in our heads are louder than the ones that know our true purpose.
 If you are one of those who think you can wake up, you should.
 Because someday — you won’t be able to.
-Perhaps it might help listening to our label Legendo Music’s playlist “Northern Spirits & Pagan Folk” on Spotify to get into the right mindset and break the spell.
+Perhaps it might help to listen to Legendo Music’s playlist “Northern Spirits & Pagan Folk” on Spotify to get into the right mindset — and break the spell.